GOP senator hopes to issue election subpoenas within 2 weeks | Times Leader

 “Obviously I can’t operate on my own, so I have a committee, so the committee will have a vote, hopefully in the next week or two that will authorize the committee, and me as their chair, to send the subpoenas to three counties,” he said.

-The deadline for voluntary compliance that Mastriano gave the counties expired in recent days — officials in but has not directly turned him down.
+The deadline for voluntary compliance that Mastriano gave the counties expired in recent days — officials in Tioga and Philadelphia have said no, and York has raised concerns but has not directly turned him down.

 “It’s going to be a big package, actually,” Mastriano said.
 “We’re going to look at the hard copy ballots.
 Thank God in Pennsylvania we do require a hard copy of ballots.
 We’ll look at the ballots and anything associated with the hard copy ballots, and then we’ll also be asking for the equipment, any voting equipment that was used, or routers, will be also part of that subpoena.”